torbsd/torbsd.github.io/projects.md

 ###[BSD Tor Relay Guides](relay-guides.html)###

 It's not rocket science to run a Tor relay on any of the BSDs.
-But there is some useful utility in providing simple, step-by-step instructions on building a relay.
+But there is some utility in providing simple, step-by-step instructions on building a relay.
 Our initial targets are FreeBSD and OpenBSD, and some interest has been expressed from others to do the same for other BSDs.

 ###Advocacy and Events###

 Predating the birth of __TDP__ by years, advocacy work through events is a central method of engaging the broader *BSD community.
 Numerous birds-of-a-feather sessions were done, presentations at conferences and more informal meetings with focuses such as "recruiting BSD Tor admins."
 In 2016, __TDP__ is looking to continue this effort.

-Some of the events include:
+Some of the past events include:

 * October 2015: [BSDCon Brasil presentation](http://2015.bsdcon.com.br/agenda/)